Is this going to be the year that you get your life together?

 - Use tools such as technology to help you, but don’t depend on them.

-Get the audiobook or ebook of Eat That Frog! with $5 discount.
+Get the audiobook or ebook of Eat That Frog!.

 Why read it?